srikat/bricksextras/readme.txt

 == Changelog ==

 = 1.0.1 ( Jun 08, 2022 ) =
-* [Image hotspots] - Added the ability to control animation for popovers.
+* [Image Hotspots] - Added the ability to control animation for popovers.
-* [Fluent form] - Fixed the issue with box-shadow not being applied.
+* [Fluent Form] - Fixed the issue with box-shadow not being applied.
 * [General] - Fixed an error when using WP Toolkit searching for updates.
 * [General] - Fixed an error if Bricks theme is deactivated with BricksExtras still active.

 = 1.0.0 ( Jun 06, 2022 ) =
-* Initial release
+* Initial release.